 Scroll down to keep up to date with all the exciting things we are learning.

-We are using our core texts to support the following writing opportunities this term:
+We are using our core texts to support the following reading and writing opportunities this term:

 Each week five children publish their writing on the Pobble website.
 Click on this picture to follow the link and read work by our Year 1 published authors.

-We are learning about PLACE VALUE to twenty, counting forwards and backwards.
-Writing numbers as numerals and words is a focus as we spend lots of time representing numbers using objects and pictures.
+We are learning about PLACE VALUE to fifty, counting forwards and backwards.
+Counting multiples of 2, 5 and 10 is a focus as we spend lots of time representing numbers using objects and pictures.

 We will develop MATHEMATICAL REASONING skills using 'alike and different', 'Spot the difference', 'find the mistake', 'what comes next', 'missing numbers'' 'missing symbols', and fact families problems.

-In the Autumn Term we are focusing on using real objects, cubes, counters, number lines, whole part models, bar models,frames and Numicon.
+In the Spring Term we are focusing on using real objects, cubes, counters, diennes, number lines, whole part models, bar models,frames and Numicon.